shopizer-ecommerce/shopizer-terraform/shopizer-local/README.md

 - java 21

-Make sure you are using java 21
+Make sure you are using java 21, required for building images ` export JAVA_HOME=$(/usr/libexec/java_home -v 21) echo $JAVA_HOME java --version
 `

-export JAVA_HOME=$(/usr/libexec/java_home -v 21)
-echo $JAVA_HOME
-java --version
-`
+# use the python runbook to deploy the cluster and hot deploy a service
+# see INSTRUCTIONS.MD

+# This is to run the installation manually (Use the runbook preferably)
 # Script execution

 ```